bobbin/katacoda-scenarios/intro-docker/intro.md

-In this first scenario, you'll take the role of Jane, a developer who needs to deploy a new Key-Value Store for an application she's working with.
+In this first scenario, you'll take the role of Jorge, a developer who needs to deploy a new Key-Value Store for an application she's working with.
 After discussions, it's been decided to use Redis, a popular KV Store.

 Jane is unfamiliar with how Redis is deployed but has heard Docker makes it straightforward to deploy services into development and production.